DirtyHairy/r77-firmware-ng/INSTALL.md

     you can write the image on a terminal with `dd` on those systems if you know what you are doing.

     **WARNING:** This step is dangerous.
 Selecting a wrong drive for writing the SD image will wipe the drive, destroying all data on it and potentially rendering your computer unusable.
-Be cautious and male sure you know what you are doing.
+Be cautious and make sure you know what you are doing.
 Ask someone for help if you aren't.
   5. Reinsert the SD card into the device and turn it back on.
 Say hello to Stella 6.